-Introducing Academic Research in Biblical, Systematic and Practical Theology 2,5 ECTS

-Interdisciplinary seminar: Interpreting the Bible in Ethics 7,5 ECTS

-One profile course, related to the subject of this profile, to be followed at the RUG.
+Introducing Academic Research in Biblical, Systematic and Practical Theology 2,5 ECTS Interdisciplinary seminar: Interpreting the Bible in Ethics 7,5 ECTS One profile course, related to the subject of this profile, to be followed at the RUG.
 Which specific course(s) qualify, will be announced at the PThU website.
-5 ECTS

-The Hebrew Bible in Context 7,5 ECTS

-Translating the Bible 7,5 ECTS

-Master's thesis 1 (EN) 15 ECTS

-Master's thesis 2 15 ECTS
+5 ECTS The Bible in its Ancient Context 7,5 ECTS Overcoming Slavery and Racism in Theology 7,5 ECTS Master's thesis 1 (EN) 15 ECTS Master's thesis 2 15 ECTS